December 31, 2010

 Electron MR in Poland: a free collection of papers

 In an October 20 entry on Polish Electron Magnetic Resonance Prof. Czeslaw Rudowicz announced the rebirth of the Polish EMR Group, and also an impending publication of a vast collection of over 50 EMR (EPR/ESR) papers by Polish Authors.

 The collection has now been published as a special issue of the open-access online Journal Current Topics in Biophysics (Volume 33, Supplement A), commemorative of the late Prof. Jan Stankowski, a prominent historic figure in Polish EPR.
 You may want to consult the contents of the free issue before reading any of the papers.

 NMR**2 and the Anniversary that Wasn't

 There is a nice, cosy and little publicized NMR meeting held [about] twice a year at the University of New Mexico NMR Facility in Albuquerque.
 Its offitial name is New Mexico Regional NMR meeting but it is better known under the nickname NMR**2 (NMR-squared).
-Unfortunately, I have unintentionally skipped it on my list of NMR events, even though I was averted about it (sorry).
+Unfortunately, I have unintentionally skipped it on my, even though I was averted about it (sorry).

 Feeling guilty and wanting to make up for the omission, I was browsing through the traces left on the Net by this year's edition (held on November 12-14) and found a few interesting ones, like this page on the Japanese MR Technology website; the glimpses of T.Haishi are very nice.
 What caught my fancy, though, was the fact that all mentions of the last installment of the meeting labelled it as "28th Anniversary".
 Since 28 is hardly a round number (2*2*7), and knowing that the man behind it all is Eiichi Fukushima of ABQMR, I wrote to him, asking whether there was an explanation.
 This is his answer: